mvexel/osmcameras_gearth/README.md

 adapting for other tags
 -----------------------
 You can change the script easily to extract other features from the database.
 The only change necessary would be to adapt the first WHERE clause (man_made = 'surveillance') to a different key/value pair, and the name / description in the Placemark output.
+You would of course need to make sure that the features you want are in your local database as well.
+This requires adapting the how-to for the database setup to your particular needs.